zarif007/NewsAI/README.md

-# 🎮 GameOAI - Your Ultimate Gaming Companion
+# 🎮 GemOAI - Your Ultimate Gaming Companion

-**GameOAI** is a React Native app that brings you closer to the gaming world.
-Whether you're looking for the latest trending games, discovering hidden gems, or finding pro strategies, GameOAI has you covered.
+**GemOAI** is a React Native app that brings you closer to the gaming world.
+Whether you're looking for the latest trending games, discovering hidden gems, or finding pro strategies, GemOAI has you covered.
 Powered by the [RAWG Gaming API](https://rawg.io/apidocs) and OpenAI, this app offers a seamless and immersive gaming experience.

 ---